Effects of electron scattering on the topological properties of nanowires: Majorana fermions from disorder and superlattices: Rashba wire in proximity to an s-wave superconductor

-Fig.~\ref{FIG:swave}(c,d) shows our numerical results for a nanowire with disorder.
-In agreement with our analytical results, we observe that for a long wire the topological phase is merely shifted to larger chemical potentials.
-The disorder then creates a well-defined topological region for a parameter range where the clean wire is trivial.
-In fact, disorder is even favorable for experiments to form Majorana fermions, as the threshold magnetic field is considerably lowered for $\mu$ away from the band edge.
-In a short wire, the topological phase is more fragmented due to the fluctuations in the normal state conductance in agreement with Eq.~\eqref{EQ:TOP_CHARGE}.
-Nevertheless, both for a short and a long wire, a clear Majorana zero-bias peak (ZBP) appears in the tunneling conductance, as shown in Fig.~\ref{FIG:swave}(e,f).
-We note that the wire would be in the trivial phase without Majorana fermions without disorder for the whole range of parameters shown in Fig.~\ref{FIG:swave}(e,f).
+This picture is confirmed numerically in Fig.~\ref{FIG:swave}(d), where we compare our theoretical prediction Eq.~(\ref{EQ:long_PB}) with our numerical results for a long, disordered nanowire.
+We observe that the disorder creates a well-defined topological region for a parameter range where the clean wire is trivial.
+In a short wire, the topological phase, plotted in Fig.~\ref{FIG:swave}(c), is more fragmented due to the fluctuations in the normal state conductance in agreement with Eq.~\eqref{EQ:TOP_CHARGE}.
+Nevertheless, a clear Majorana ZBP appears in the tunneling conductance for both wires, as shown in Fig.~\ref{FIG:swave}(e,f).
+Note that the clean wire would have been in the trivial phase for the range of parameters shown in Fig.~\ref{FIG:swave}(e,f).

-Recently, it was argued that ZBPs in nanowires may appear even without Majorana fermions~\cite{Liu12, Bagrets12, Pikulin12}.
-Here we caution against this interpretation.
-As a ZBP out of the clean topological phase boundary may well be a Majorana fermion within the dirty topological phase boundary, in particular if $B>\Delta$ and the ZBP remains for a range of magnetic field.
-In fact, for a dirty wire \emph{all} accidental zero mode solutions will shift under changes in the magnetic field.